SuneelMogilipuri/SMAC/README.md

 # SMAC
-IT is nothing but a sensor managed accident control to save lives immediately where ever possible
+A sensor managed accident control to save lives immediately where ever possible